 Vaccines are now widely available, and are provided free of charge to all people living in the United States (including international students), regardless of their immigration or health insurance status.
 Universities can provide guidance on vaccinations for their students, faculty and staff, and in some cases can even administer doses on campus.

-Decisions on COVID-19 vaccine requirements for Fall 2021 are being made by each university.
+Decisions on COVID-19 vaccine requirements for on-campus study have been made by each university.
 You can see the latest announcements from our US university partners below: